Create daily notes using the job hours page

 It will be assumed that you have consistently entered the materials you purchased as you work through your jobs.
 Meaning you have updated the Job Hours & Materials section for all the jobs you have completed.

-Now we are going to filter this group, by selecting only the paint stores we use.
+Step 4: Now we are going to filter this group, by selecting only the paint stores we use.
 To do this, just click the filter button in the description group box to bring up the filter selection box.
+Note: In some cases, you will have to move your mouse in the column header to un hide the filter button